 Previous research has investigated the effects of random switching on switch costs, RTs, and error rates.
 For example, Altmann (2007) investigated task-switching using a variety of random presentation sequences.
 However, Altmann did not include a predictive switch task, making comparisons between predictive and random switching unavailable.
 Furthermore, because pure blocks were not included, global switch costs could not be computed.
 Separately, Monsell et al. (2003) compared performance on a four-run alternating switch task to a random task-cueing switch paradigm.
 Overall, random switching was more difficult for participants than predictive switching, as participants in the random group took more trials to recover from a switch compared to when switching was predictive.
 However, direct comparisons of local and global switch costs between random and predictive switching were not included as the authors a) were primarily interested in the effects of response-stimulus interval and run length on the local switch cost (rather than a direct comparison of presentation pattern), and b) did not include a pure block comparison, making global switch costs again unavailable.

 Minear and Shah (2008) similarly had participants complete both predictive and random switch sequences in the CVOE task.
 Using a pre/post design, participants first completed the full CVOE task set (pure and switch blocks with predictive and random sequencing) which was followed by a battery of transfer tasks and a second full CVOE task set 24-48 hours following the initial CVOE task.
 While the authors’ primary focus was on pre/post transfer effects, they reported higher RTs and error rates on the CVOE when switching was random versus predictive.
 Comparisons between local and global switch costs as function of presentation sequence were also not reported, however, visual inspection of their pre-test CVOE data suggests that global costs increased when switching was random while local costs increased when switching was predictive.
-Unfortunately, the lack of comparisons make it difficult to ascertain whether these patterns were statistically reliable, and if so, the effect sizes of the sequencing types.
+Unfortunately, the lack of comparisons makes it difficult to ascertain whether these patterns were statistically reliable, and if so, the effect sizes of the sequencing types.

 Distributional Analyses of RTs